THirsch62/ECE-445/README.md

 NetId: &nbsp;thirsch3, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bmaedge2, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;nolanfo2
 TA: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Angquan Yu

+## May 1st, 2024
+Finished our final paper today and am adding the last update to the notebook.
+Has been a very informative class and we all learned a lot.
+Thank you!

+## April 30th, 2024
+We each individually worked on the final paper throughout the day.
+Made some really solid progress only need to do the R&V Portion of the paper now.

+## April 29th, 2024 (Presentation)
+Today we had our presentation.
+We believe it went really well.
+It was at 8am which was a little bit of an early wakeup for us but our minds were sharp.

+## April 28th, 2024
+We took the feedback from our mock presentation and edited our slides.
+We also ran through the presentation once and got fluid with our speaking.
+We are ready for this.

+## April 26th, 2024 (Mock Presentation)
+We met at 10AM to perform our mock presentation.
+We got a lot of valuable feedback that we are going to apply to our slides.
+Presentation went far better than the demo.

 ## April 25th, 2024
 We met at 12:30 to review everything we compiled for our presentation.
 We also put together our team contract fulfillment.